TREASURES FROM THE MOA COLLECTION

-There are over 18,000 objects in the BYU Museum of Art collection and the MOA is excited to showcase the favorites in a new exhibition, Treasures from the Collection, opening in 2020.
+There are over 18,000 objects in the BYU Museum of Art collection and the MOA is delighted to showcase the favorites in Treasures from the Collection.
 This compelling exhibition unveils a variety of staff and visitor favorites, all curated from the MOA’s permanent collection.

 The MOA was completed in 1993, as a space dedicated to the preservation of a university art collection, as well as a venue to feature world-class artwork of various styles and themes.
 To showcase this collection, the MOA presents Treasures from the Collection.

 In conjunction with the exhibition, the MOA has created a mobile tour of the exhibition on the new BYU Museum of Art app.
 This self-guided tour of the exhibition through the app is complete with behind-the scenes stories, artist biographies, and audio narration.
 The app content provides an inside look at the exhibition for both in-person visitors and those exploring the exhibition from home.
 Download here for iOS and here for Android.